ierazo/ierazo.github.io/Machine_Learning_Project.md

 - [8] Prisadarng Skolpadungket.
 "Portfolio management using computational intelligence approaches".
 PhD thesis.
 University of Bradford, 2013.
 - [9] Steve Y. Yang and Saud Almahdi.
 "An adaptive portfolio trading system: A risk-return portfolio optimization using recurrent reinforcement learning with expected maximum drawdown". *Expert Systems with Applications* (2017).
 - [10] Steve Y. Yang, Qiang Song and Anqi Liu.
 "Stock portfolio selection using learning-to-rank algorithms with news sentiment". *Neurocomputing* (2017).
+- [11] "Robo-Advisor Performance Is Only One Piece of the Puzzle". [link](https://www.nerdwallet.com/article/investing/robo-advisor-performance).

 <!---
 - [666] Paul Covington, Jay Adams, and Emre Sargin.
 "Deep Neural Networks for YouTube Recommendations". *Proceedings of the 10th ACM Conferenceon Recommender Systems.* New York, NY, USA, 2016